CodingOwlet/interactive-quiz/README.md

 - Hi!
-- I’m @CodingOwlet AKA Erin Corrado
+- I’m @CodingOwlet AKA Erin Corrado.
 - I am new to the Humber Computer Programming program.
 - This is my task for Exercise 1 in my Web Programming and Design class.
 - Hope you enjoy this little interactive quiz!